Domestic Yak: Profile and Information

 Share with your friends 🥹!

-Domestic yaks come in different color variations, which often include patches of cream and rusty brown.
+Domestic yaks come in different color variations, often including cream and rusty brown patches.
 Some yaks can be grey, brown, black, white, piebald, or roan.

-Both the male and the female yak have long shaggy fur with a dense woolly undercoat over the thighs, chest, and flanks.
+The male and the female yak have long, shaggy fur with a dense woolly undercoat over the thighs, chest, and flanks.

 This helps the animal to stay insulated during the cold.
-The tail is typically long and horselike, unlike the tail of bison and cattle that is tufted.
+The tail is typically long and horselike, unlike the tail of bison and cattle, which is tufted.

 KingdomAnimalia